John H Lloyd Neuropsychiatry Prize

 The prize doesn't include travel support or registration for the recipient(s) to attend Congress or the Section Conference.

-Submissions should take the form of a:
+Submissions may take the form of:

-- Scholarly Project
+- A Scholarly Project

-- published article
+- A published article

-- draft article suitable for publication.
+- A draft article suitable for publication.

 Key dates

-Applications open annually, from 1 September to 31 October.
+Submissions are open annually, from 1 September to 31 October (11.59 pm AEDT).